LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Meaningful Connection Score (MCS)/mcs-overview.md

 Some negative impact of a score remains regardless of the time that has passed, i.e. if negative emotion has been detected, it will linger through the entire conversation to some extent.

-The dynamic changes to the MCS can be tracked in the web messaging API.
+The dynamic changes to the MCS can be tracked in the Web Messaging API.

 ## MCS applications